SmartHausGroup/SmartHausGroup/README.md

 ## Integration Across Personal and Professional Lives
 The SmartHaus Group's ecosystem, powered by sAIge, AInstein, and datAInsights, enhances both personal and professional aspects of life.
 It leverages continuous learning and natural language processing to deliver solutions that are integrated across user and business services.

-## Use Cases and Real-World Applications
+## sAIge: Use Cases and Real-World Applications
 ### For Students
 Eli, a college student, utilizes sAIge for comprehensive study management. sAIge integrates directly with digital coursework, organizes study schedules, and coordinates study groups, offering a centralized platform for academic management.